FraLotito/span_trusses/README.md

 # Mining maximal span-trusses from temporal graphs

-This is the code of the paper "Mining maximal span-trusses".
+This is the code of the paper "Mining maximal span-trusses from temporal graphs".

 ## Compiling
 To replicate the results of the paper you need the `-O3` optimization when compiling with g++.